Skip To Content

 When exploring dental veneer alternatives, it’s essential to consider the current state of your dental health and possible impact of the cosmetic treatment on your teeth and dental structures.

 Gum Health: Poor gum health can lead to complications during and after treatment, such as gum disease or recession, which can compromise the results of cosmetic dental treatments like porcelain veneers or dental crowns.
-A thorough assessment of your gum tissue by a dental professional will ensure that any underlying issues are addressed before proceeding with cosmetic enhancements, ensuring long-lasting and successful outcomes.
+A thorough assessment of your gum tissue by a dental professional will ensure that any underlying issues are addressed before proceeding with cosmetic enhancements, including cosmetic gum reshaping, ensuring long-lasting and successful outcomes.

 Teeth Grinding: Also known as bruxism, teeth grinding can significantly impact the longevity and effectiveness of dental veneers.
 Persistent grinding can cause damage to dental veneers, or dental crowns, leading to fractures or wear.
 It’s essential to consult your dentist on protective measures, such as a night guard, before opting for any cosmetic dentistry options to ensure the durability of the enhancements and protect your natural teeth.